What is projection welding and how does it work?

 1. Welding current

 The welding current is one of the most important parameters in projection welding.
 It determines the amount of electrical energy that flows through the workpieces to generate the necessary heat for welding.
-Too low a current leads to insufficient melting, while too high a current can lead to overheating and potential material damage.
+Too low a current leads to insufficient melting, while too high a current can result in overheating and potential material damage.

 2. Welding Time

-The welding time is the time during which the electric current flows through the workpieces.
-It influences how long the material is heated and therefore the size and quality of the weld seam.
+The welding time is the duration for which the electric current flows through the workpieces.
+It influences how long the material is heated and, therefore, the size and quality of the weld seam.
 A welding time that is too short can lead to insufficient fusion, while a welding time that is too long can overheat the material and weaken the joint.

 3. Electrode force